Mycoplasma Genitalium (MGen / MG)

 MGen is treated with antibiotics, which your doctor will prescribe.
 You will need to test for MGen again after treatment to confirm the infection has cleared.
 In complex cases, MGen may require further testing and treatment.

-Avoid sex until your doctor confirms you have cleared MGen to prevent it from spreading to other partners.
+Avoid sex until your doctor confirms you have cleared MGen to prevent it spreading to your partners.

 Contact previous sexual partners to let them know they may have been exposed to MGen and should get tested.